AdobeDocs/target.de-DE/help/c-implementing-target/c-considerations-before-you-implement-target/implement-cname-support-in-target.md

 Instructions for working with Adobe Client Care to implement CNAME (Canonical Name) support in [!DNL Adobe Target].
 Zur bestmöglichen Behandlung von Problemen mit der Werbeblockierung oder von ITP-bezogenen Cookie-Richtlinien wird ein CNAME verwendet, damit Aufrufe an eine Domäne des Kunden statt an eine Domäne, die sich im Besitz der Adobe befindet, gesendet werden.

-## Request CNAME support
+## CNAME-Unterstützung anfordern

 Perform the following steps to request CNAME support in [!DNL Target]:

-1. Determine the list of hostnames you need for your SSL certificate (see FAQ).
+1. Bestimmen Sie die Liste der Hostnamen, die Sie für Ihr SSL-Zertifikat benötigen (siehe FAQ).

-1. Erstellen Sie für jeden Hostnamen einen CNAME-Eintrag in Ihrem DNS, der auf Ihren regulären [!DNL Target] Hostnamen verweist `clientcode.tt.omtrdc.net`.
+1. For each hostname, create a CNAME record in your DNS pointing to your regular [!DNL Target] hostname `clientcode.tt.omtrdc.net`.

    For example, if your client code is &quot;cnamecustomer&quot; and your proposed hostname is `target.example.com`, your DNS CNAME record should look something like this: